NBISweden/bacmet/README.md

 remember to rebuild the container, so either use the `docker compose [...] build` command or add the `--build` option to the `docker compose [...] up` command.

+By setting the environment variables `APP_HOST` and `APP_PORT`, you can change the address and port where the app will be available.
+The default is `localhost:5000`.

 #### Start production-like environment